HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 .. option:: -fdata-sections, -fno-data-sections

-Place each data in its own section (ELF Only)
+Place each data in its own section

 .. option:: -fdebug-compilation-dir <arg>, -fdebug-compilation-dir=<arg>